Nvdtn19/IDM-Activation-Script/README.md

 ## Features

 -   IDM freeze trial and activation with registry key lock method
--   Block IDM nags after freezing the trial period (Currently only works with the English version of IDM)
+-   Block any IDM nags after freezing the trial period (Currently only works with the English version of IDM)
 -   Activation and trial persist even after installing IDM updates
 -   IDM trial reset
 -   Fully open source